granolocks/gabekoss.com/content/blog/2014-03-24-introducing_snapi_the_snap_in_api_generator.md

 ## Future Improvements

-This is far from a finished product. `Snapi` has just started its life and has many improvements to be made.
+This is far from a finished product. `Snapi` has just started its life and has many improvements to be made!
 In the (nearish) future I hope to see:

 * Dynamic HTML form / view generation
 * Dynamic CLI generation